 3 Tory staffers interfered in access to information: commissioner

-Suzanne Legault, Information Commissioner of Canada, speaks during a press conference at the National Press Theatre in Ottawa, Thursday Oct.
-17, 2013.
-(Sean Kilpatrick / THE CANADIAN PRESS)
+Suzanne Legault, Information Commissioner of Canada (Sean Kilpatrick / THE CANADIAN PRESS)

 Jennifer Ditchburn, The Canadian Press